CaptainPlusPlus/my_algorithms/AND_of_range.markdown

 ```

 ##### So what do we have here?
-Yes, this achieves the notion of arguebly O(1).
+Yes, this achieves the notion of possibly O(1), and in some cases - we are still at O(n) :(
-Why arguebly?
+Why possibly?
 * To find the highest set bit, as well as to determine sequence, we loop through the bits.
 most implementations find current set bit by traversing the entire bit array, whilst
 some don't even break the iteration when sequence is over.